 The making of Troll 2

 Of course Troll 2’s story was already chronicled in the excellent documentary, Best Worst Movie, but that mostly focused on the aftermath.
-How did the people who worked on this bizarre, terrible feature go back to their lives and deal with its incredibly unexpected success?
+How did the people who worked on this bizarre, terrible feature go back to their lives and deal with its eventual, unexpected success?
 That’s definitely a behind the scenes tale worth telling and the documentary told it well.
 But I would love to see something along the lines of Tim Burton’s Ed Wood about how this movie even came together in the first place.
-How a bunch of people who were not actors tried their best to bring to life the vision of someone who well and truly believed they were making the greatest film of all time, that’s something I both want and need to see portrayed on the silver screen.
+How a bunch of people who were not actors tried their best to bring to life the vision of someone that truly believed they were making the greatest film of all time.
+That is something I both want and need to see portrayed on the silver screen.

 The making of The Exorcist